SilkRose/Pony/README.md

 - **Ponies:** Sprites of ponies, props, and templates, for making covers.
 - **Promotions:** Social previews images like banners.
 - **Stories:** Story folders for all completed and in-progress work.
 Also, contains a file for [ideas][Ideas File], and for [names][Names File].

+## Statistics:
+I wrote code to analyze each commit for the following statistics about this repository.
+All stats do not count anything inside the archive folder.
+Here are the stats for the latest commit, with a short explainer:

+![words]

+The total word count for all stories and flash fiction.
+Does not count meta files, or any text on lines with links, or any markdown syntax, and counts hyphenated words as one word.

+![stories]

+The number of folders inside the stories directory.

+![covers]

+The number of story covers, capped at one per story.

+![ideas]

+The number of ideas in the [ideas file][Ideas File].

+![names]

+The number of names in the [names files][Names File].

+![flash-fiction]

+The number of Markdown files in the flash-fiction folder.

+![code]

+The total number of trimmed unique lines of code.

+![commits]

+The number of commits to this repository.

+![size]

+The total size of all files.

 ## Readings:
 A few of my stories have had readings made for them, I would like to thank the following ponies for doing readings of my work: